baihacker/main/docs/_posts/2020-04-12-The_prefix-sum_of_multiplicative_function_dirichlet_convolution.md

 For example, consider $H = \prod\limits_p(1 + \frac{h(p^s)}{p^s} + \frac{h_(p^{2s})}{p^{2s}}$+...).
 If $h(p)$ is $0$, we have the powerful number sieve method (see another article).
 Moreover, If $h(p^k) = 0$ for $k \ge 1$, we have other similar sieve methods.

 So, the guides of this implementation are
-* the prefix-sum of one helper function is easy to calculate.
+* the prefix-sum of one helper function is easy to calculate. ($sg$ in the above example)
-* many coefficients of the other helper function are zero.
+* many coefficients of the other helper function are zero. ($h$ in the above example)
   * One way (not the only way) to achieve this goal is $h(p^k) = 0$ for $1 \le k \le c$.

 ## **Partitioned** implementation
-Use these two codes to calculate $sf$ and $sg$ respectively
+If $sg$ is easy to calculate, we have the following codes to calculate $sf$ and $sg$ respectively

 ```cpp
 // Returns sf(n)